 There are companies other than actual scrap merchants who may make you a decent offer for your end-of-life car.
 CarTakeBack.com and Rewarding Recycling will collect your car, pay you for it and arrange for it to be properly scrapped, which often includes breaking it to retrieve parts that can be used on other cars.
-Both of these are well-established companies with strong links to manufacturers including Ford and Toyota.
+These companies are well-established with solid links to manufacturers, including Ford and Toyota.

 Consider selling your car’s parts

-If you’re not removing the parts yourself, you’ll have to take into account the labour cost a garage will charge to do it for you.
-Bear in mind that if your car has been badly written off in an accident and is classified as a ‘Cat A’ write-off, it can’t be used for parts and must be completely scrapped.
+If you’re not removing the parts yourself, you’ll have to consider the labour cost a garage will charge to do it for you.
+Bear in mind that if your car has been badly written off in an accident and is classified as a ‘Cat A’ write-off, it can’t be used for parts and must be scrapped entirely.

 Check out online auctions

 Even if you don’t want to sell your car’s parts, someone else might.
 Have a look at eBay and other auction sites, as the ‘spares or repair’ market is in rude health.
 You may also get more money from selling your car online but make sure you declare if it’s an MOT failure or unroadworthy when you list it.
 An auction with no reserve could be a great way of getting rid of a car.